soumithhh/soumithhh.github.io/About.md

 As an engineer and a lifelong learner (my parents think this), I'm constantly curious about the world around me and always looking to expand my knowledge (basically to stay away from trouble).
 I love exploring different technologies and discovering new ways to apply them to solve problems (Problems solved so far 0!).

 Through this blog, I aim to share my experiences, insights, and discoveries with my readers (in another words, to myself!).
 I hope to inspire and educate others who share my love for learning, exploring, and making meaningful connections.
-(ChatGPT is having high expectations on me)
+(ChatGPT has high expectations of me.)

-Thank you for stopping by, and I can't wait to connect with you! (have to say this, an attempt to get disappointment)
+Thank you for stopping by, and I can't wait to connect with you!
+(I have to say this, I'm anticipating disappointment)